Difference Between Oral Communication and Public Speaking

 Oral communication is a way of communicating verbally.

-For one to share ideas, thoughts, and information, spoken words are used.
-Individuals conversing one on one, directly or over the telephone, is an example of oral communication.
+To share ideas, thoughts, and information, spoken words are used.
+Individuals conversing one-on-one, directly or over the telephone, is an example of oral communication.

-It helps in defining reality, organizing ideas and experiences, and sharing them and also shapes our attitude towards the world.
-Oral communication is used in meetings or gatherings where an oral explanation is necessary and even when direct relation is mandatory.
+It helps define reality, organise ideas and experiences, and share them and shapes our attitude towards the world.
+Oral communication is used in meetings or gatherings where a verbal explanation is necessary, even when direct relation is mandatory.

 It gives immediate feedback developing a relationship between the orator and the listener.

-In most professional meetings, oral communication is recommended as it increases the level of understanding and also transparency, moreover builds trust.
+In most professional meetings, oral communication is recommended as it increases the level of understanding, transparency, and trust.

 There are five types of oral communication in-